About SoCal Beep Baseball Association

 SoCal Beep Baseball Association successfully launched the

 In May of 2018.
-The Panthers practice weekly and are focused on reaching the 2022 Beep Baseball World Series in Beaumont Texas.
+The Panthers practice weekly from March through October each year and are focused on reaching the 2022 Beep Baseball World Series in Beaumont Texas.